Available with Standard or Advanced license.

 Upgrade a trace network

-A trace network dataset can be upgraded to take advantage of new functionality by applying schema changes in the information model.
+You can upgrade a trace network dataset to take advantage of new functionality by applying schema changes in the information model.
 The ArcGIS Pro client version determines whether an upgrade is necessary.

 The ArcGIS Pro version you're using determines the trace network version of the trace network dataset that is created.
 The ArcGIS Pro version also determines whether an upgrade is available for the trace network dataset.
 The table below lists the ArcGIS Pro release and corresponding Trace Network Version.

 |ArcGIS Pro release

 The version and upgrade history of the trace network can be viewed on the Trace Network tab of the Network Properties dialog box.

 To upgrade a trace network dataset, use the Upgrade Dataset tool.
 Before the upgrade is attempted, the following must be completed:

 - Obtain an exclusive lock; close any active connections, including services.